Yes, it is National Running Day (also Global Running Day). But those of us who run know that it is so much more

 Running is the medium, not the focus.
 We all have something in our lives, something that makes us tick, that we throw ourselves into whole-heartedly.
 That, if we could, we would give every ounce of our strength to see through til the end.
 Before running, it was the horses.
 After running, I don’t know.
 Likely being a mother, but I am trying to speak more so in terms of an activity or interest, rather than a interpersonal relationship.

-This weekend, CCFA Team Challenge is coming to Chicago from all over the United States to raise awareness of and funds for Crohn’s Disease and Ulcerative Colitis research.
+CCFA Team Challenge trains runners all over the United States to raise awareness of and funds for Crohn’s Disease and Ulcerative Colitis research.
 Though I trained for my half marathons alone, I ran as part of this team.
 In the first race, I race for me, myself, and I. In the next 2 races that I ran with TC, I have vivid memories of being on the course and feeling like I wanted to give up, that I couldn’t keep the pace, that I was hitting the wall.
 And then I remembered: you are more than just yourself out here.
 You are running for every person out there that cannot.
 Bring it home for them, if not for yourself.
 Show them, and Crohn’s Disease itself, what a true Crohn’s Kid can do.

 I run to believe in myself.